ForrestDevs/BonaVista/docs/plan.md

    - pages (revalidateTag)

-FINALIZE SHOP
+ECOM FLOW
+- Add product to cart from card or page (create cart if none)

+TODO
+- check cart merge logic with guest and customers cart
+- add category images
-- add mobile nav to shop
+- add product link on title to line item in order
- - Use SKUS for Cart Items
- - Restructure Checkout Flow
+- Update orders page
- - Make sure guest order page works
+- Send email on order complete
  - When order is successful, add zoho webhook and send email to admin notifying the new order.
 (Add spire integration to this email)

-ECOM FLOW
-- Add product to cart from card or page (create cart if none)
+- Handle customers and stripeIds
+- save shipping and billing address to customer account (after checkout is complete)
+- fix checkout race condition with steps

+- deploy to prod with live stripe keys
+- make sure payment button stays disabled until page is re routed to confirmation page